 5) Fountain Boy

 Oh my God, what is happening here?
-I can’t tell if this is a representation of an old man molesting a little boy or a little boy molesting an old man.
+I can’t tell if this is a representation of an old man attacking a little boy or a little boy attacking an old man.
 Neither option is good!
 Between this and that 115 year old man being held prisoner at the Deutsches Museum, I’m starting to be concerned about human rights in Germany.
 Get it together, Munich!

 6) Max Joseph Square